zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

           The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.`.
 We recommend that you use your organization as the prefix.
       * `eureka.instance.metadata-map.apiml.apiInfo.gatewayUrl`

           The base path at the API gateway where the API is available.
-Ensure that it is the same path as a _gatewayUrl_ value in the _routes_ sections.
+Ensure that it is the same path as the _gatewayUrl_ value in the _routes_ sections.

       * `eureka.instance.metadata-map.apiml.apiInfo.documentationUrl`